 If the above methods are not successful, treatment may be able to help.
 But even if someone is receiving treatment for premature ejaculation, they should still try to apply the above methods, as they are still likely to be helpful.

 Some men who experience premature ejaculation also have difficulties getting or keeping an erection (this is known as erectile dysfunction).
 If this is the case for you, we recommend that you seek advice and treatment for your erectile dysfunction first, before you take any treatment for premature ejaculation.

 What treatment can I use for premature ejaculation?

 The two main types of medicinal drug available, EMLA Cream (prescribed 'off-label' or 'off-license') and Priligy, work in different ways: when applied, EMLA Cream works by desensitising the nerves underneath the skin on the penis; while Priligy contains an ingredient which works in the nervous system, and increases the user’s tolerance to sexual stimuli.

 Both of these medicines are available to buy from our trusted pharmacy.
-To see if they can help you enhance your sex life, take our simple 5-minute questionnaire.
+To order your prescription treatment online, take our simple 5-minute questionnaire.
 A practising doctor will review your answers, and we’ll have your treatment at your door within one working day of approval.